octapush/octapush.docs/README.md

 # Reasons to Use **`octapush.docs`**
 1. No need coding ability.
 2. **`octapush.docs`** is designed with a simple and beautiful look.
-3. **`octapush.docs`** using a responsive design that supports a wide range of the latest browser technologies both on desktop computers and on mobile browsers thanks to the use of [Bootstrap](https://getbootstrap.com/about/#team) technology.
+3. **`octapush.docs`** using a responsive design that supports a wide range of the latest browser technologies both on desktop computers and on mobile browsers technology.
 4. **`octapush.docs`** makes it easy to present your documentation, by updating (create, update, remove) your files from [GitHub](https://github.com), then **`octapush.docs`** will be updated automatically.
 5. Have capability to handle lot file types.
 Although specially designed to handle [_MARKDOWN_](https://en.wikipedia.org/wiki/Markdown) file, **`octapush.docs`** still supports other files like _HTM, HTML, XHTML, JPG, BMP, GIF, PNG, JS, CSS, C, TXT, and/or other file types_.
 6. Code preview with auto detect language support.